YashavikaSingh/rl_sequence_modeling_blog/index.md

-Reinforecment learning's become the backbone in many technologies.
-It's used in self driving cars, financial trades, recommendation systems, drones, robot manipulation etc.
+Reinforcement learning has become the backbone in many technologies.
+It's used in self-driving cars, financial trades, recommendation systems, drones, robot manipulation, and more.

 # What is Offline Reinforcement learning